Kurds: Cinema

 The main themes of Kurdish cinema are the poverty and hardship which ordinary Kurds have to endure.
 The first films featuring Kurdish culture were actually shot in Armenia.
 Zare, released in 1927, produced by Hamo Beknazarian, details the story of Zare and her love for the shepherd Seydo, and the difficulties the two experience by the hand of the village elder.
 In 1948 and 1959, two documentaries were made concerning the Yezidi Kurds in Armenia.
 These were joint Armenian-Kurdish productions; with H. Kocharyan and Heciye Cindi teaming up for The Kurds of Soviet Armenia, and Ereb Samilov and C. Jamharyan for Kurds of Armenia.

 The first critically acclaimed and famous Kurdish films were produced by Yılmaz Güney.
 Initially a popular, award-winning actor in Turkey with the nickname Çirkin Kral (the Ugly King, after his rough looks), he spent the later part of his career producing socio-critical and politically loaded films.
 Sürü (1979), Yol (1982) and Duvar (1983) are his best-known works, of which the second won Palme d'Or at the Cannes Film Festival of 1982, the most prestigious award in the world of cinema.

 Another prominent Kurdish film director is Bahman Qubadi.
 His first feature film was A Time for Drunken Horses, released in 2000.
 It was critically acclaimed and went on to win multiple awards.
 Other movies of his would follow this example, making him one of the best-known film producers of Iran of today.
 Recently, he released Rhinos Season, starring Behrouz Vossoughi, Monica Bellucci and Yilmaz Erdogan, detailing the tumultuous life of a Kurdish poet.

 Other prominent Kurdish film directors that are critically acclaimed include Mahsun Kırmızıgül, Hiner Saleem and the aforementioned Yilmaz Erdogan.
-There's also been a number of films set or filmed in Kurdistan made by non-Kurdish film directors, such as The Wind Will Carry Us, Triage, The Exorcist, and The Market: A Tale of Trade.
+There have also been a number of films set or filmed in Kurdistan made by non-Kurdish film directors, such as The Wind Will Carry Us, Triage, The Exorcist, and The Market: A Tale of Trade.